 The Romans for example, spent a long while cultivating olive trees and vines.
 Later on in history, Malta became part of the Kingdom of Sicily – Malta’s vicinity and trade ties with Sicily have strongly left their mark – linguistically and culturally.
 In 1530, Italian was declared the official language by the Knights of St John, and remained so until 1934.
 In more recent times, Italian TV stations were practically the only stations the Maltese tuned into for a period that lasted about 40 years, between the 60’s and 2000.

 Every year, a growing number of books are published by a handful of local authors and publishers.
 Quality has increased greatly in recent years with a number of Maltese publications winning prestigious international awards.
-A number of Maltese books have also been translated in foreign languages, such as Pierre J. Meilak’s ‘Dak li l-lejl iħallik tgħid’, a book that won the European Union Prize for Literature and was later published in English as ‘Having said goodnight’.
+A number of Maltese books have also been translated into foreign languages, such as Pierre J. Meilak’s ‘Dak li l-lejl iħallik tgħid’, a book that won the European Union Prize for Literature and was later published in English as ‘Having said goodnight’.

-There are two major literature events in Malta.
+There are two major literary events in Malta.
 One is the Malta Mediterranean Literature Festival, held in August at St. Elmo’s Fort in Valletta and the second one is the Malta Book Festival, which takes place every November at the Mediterranean Conference Centre in Valletta.
 Both events are held over a span of days and include plenty of activities related to literature.

 The exact origins of the Maltese language are difficult to determine.
-Some say Maltese is closer to Lebanese then to Northern African Arabic dialects, owing to the Phoenician influence.
+Some say Maltese is closer to Lebanese than to Northern African Arabic dialects, owing to the Phoenician influence.
 Others argue that the closest form of Semitic language to Maltese is Tunisian.
 Another popular theory is that Maltese is a Siculo-Arabic (an Arabic dialect of Sicily) derivative that has continued to evolve undisturbed.

-What one can easily determine is that the Maltese language today has a definite Semitic platform into which words from English, Italian and French have plugged themselves, making it a hybrid language written in Latin script.
+What one can easily determine is that the Maltese language today has a definite Semitic platform into which words from English, Italian and French have plugged themselves, making it a hybrid language is written in Latin script.
 Maltese uses the Roman alphabet with a number of additional letters: ie, ż, ċ, ġ, ħ, and għ.

-In 1968, a 15th century poem written in Maltese was discovered by two renowned Maltese researchers.
+In 1968, a 15th-century poem written in Maltese was discovered by two renowned Maltese researchers.
 The poem, called ‘Il-Kantilena‘, was attributed to Pietru Caxaru and was written in Latin script.

-The earliest Maltese dictionary was compiled by Agius de Soldanis in 1766 – however it was only published in 2015.
+The earliest Maltese dictionary was compiled by Agius de Soldanis in 1766 – however, it was only published in 2015.